Hannes S. Jónsson

-Hannes Sigurbjörn Jónsson (born 25 April 1975) is the chairman of the Icelandic Basketball Association and a board member of FIBA Europe.
+Hannes Sigurbjörn Jónsson (born 25 April 1975) is the former chairman and current CEO of the Icelandic Basketball Association and Vice-President of FIBA Europe.

 History

 Icelandic Basketball Association

 Hannes joined the board of the Icelandic Basketball Association in 1999.
 In 2001 he was voted the vice chairman and in 2006 he was voted as the chairman.
+In March 2023, he stepped down as chairman but remained as executive director of the Association.

 FIBA Europe

-Hannes was voted into the board of FIBA Europe in 2014.
+Hannes was voted into the board of FIBA Europe in 2014 and again in 2023.